ktenzer/openshift-on-openstack-123/README.md

 We are happy to track and discuss ideas, topics and requests via 'Issues'.

 # Releases
 For each release of OpenShift a release branch will be created.
 Starting with OpenShift 3.9 we will follow the OpenShift release version so it is easy to tell what release branch goes with OpenShift version.
+The installer support OpenShift Enterprise and OKD starting with 3.11.
+Note: CentOS OKD rpms are released after enterprise so you may have to wait a bit for OKD.

 * release-1.0 OpenShift 3.7 and earlier
 * release-3.9 OpenShift 3.9
 * release-3.10 OpenShift 3.10
+* release-3.11 OpenShift 3.11

 In addition I would like to metion I borrowed a lot of ideas from two other projects.
 * [OpenShift setup for Hetzner from RH SSA team](https://github.com/RedHat-EMEA-SSA-Team/hetzner-ocp)